Encouragement for Trusts in Canada

 The Prayer Book is foundational to our life.
 For over 475 years, its Offices have trained and nourished Christian believers.
 Now Catholic, it fulfils the Second Vatican Council’s vision of making the Divine Office accessible.
 The Prayer Book tradition forms the Christian in true doctrine and trained prayer.
 It is no surprise that many Canadian pioneers preserved their faith with little more than the Prayer Book and family Bible.

-Ordinariate members have a right to pastoral care and the sacraments.
+Ordinariate canonical members have a right to pastoral care and the sacraments.
 Domus Anglicana will advocate for your needs.

-Where no Ordinariate parish exists, communities should support their local diocesan parish.
+Where no Ordinariate parish exists, Trusts should support their local diocesan parish.
 We are Catholics, full stop.
 Positive relationships with diocesan clergy and parishioners are vital.
 We are not here to be divisive or to shelter disaffected Catholics.
 We have a joyful vision of the Catholic faith to share with our brothers and sisters in the diocesan Church.

-If this vision resonates with you, and others share your passion for the Ordinariate’s evangelising mission, then it may be time to discern whether founding a paraordinariate Trust is right for your community.
+If this vision resonates with you, and others share your passion for the Ordinariate’s evangelising mission, then it may be time to discern whether founding a Trust is right for your group.
 Your leadership matters, and we look forward to discerning and building with you in the days to come.

 “God has created me to do Him some definite service.
 He has committed some work to me which He has not committed to another.
 I have my mission…”